 Life insurance companies generally offer two types of life insurance: term insurance or whole life insurance.

-As a policyholder, you’ll often have a choice about whether to choose a ten, fifteen, twenty, twenty-five or thirty-year term.
+As a client, you’ll often have a choice about which term you choose.
+You can choose a ten, fifteen, twenty, twenty-five or thirty-year term depending on the company.
 The twenty-year term seems to be the most common, however.

-Term life insurance has cheaper premiums than whole life insurance because the risk for the insurance company carrying the policy is lower.
+Term life insurance has cheaper premiums than whole life insurance.
+This is because the risk for the insurance company carrying the policy is lower.

 Also, term life insurance policies generally don’t carry an accruing cash value.
-You simply pay your premiums for the specific number of years of the term you agreed to when you signed the policy, and when that term is up the policy cancels.
+You simply pay your premiums for the specific number of years.
+When that term is up the policy cancels.

 Whole Life Insurance

-Whole Life Insurance is exactly that: it lasts for the life of the policyholder.
-As mentioned above, the premiums for whole life insurance are higher, simply because the insurance company knows they’ll be paying out at some point.
+Whole Life Insurance is exactly that: it lasts for the life of the client.
+As mentioned above, the premiums for whole life insurance are higher.
+This is because the insurance company knows they’ll be paying out at some point.

-Most whole life insurance policies carry some type of cash value accumulation the longer you carry them, but the cash value of the policy is pretty slow growing.
+Most whole life insurance policies carry some type of cash value.
+You get more value the longer you carry them.
+However, the cash value of the policy is pretty slow growing.

-Some insurance agents may work to sell you a whole life insurance policy as an investment being it accrues a cash value over time, however your rate of return on such an “investment” will be very minimal.
+Some insurance agents may work to sell you a whole life insurance policy as an investment.
+This is because it accrues a cash value over time.
+However your rate of return on such an “investment” will be very minimal.

 How Do I Know if I Should Choose Term or Whole Life Insurance?

 This is a great question.
-Since the goal of life insurance is to provide for your family’s financial needs in the event of your passing, a question you should ask yourself before you purchase a life insurance policy is “How do I want my financial future to look?”
+The goal of life insurance is to provide for your family’s financial needs in the event of your passing.
+Therefore, there’s a question you should ask yourself before you purchase a life insurance policy.
+That question is “How do I want my financial future to look?”

-If your plan is to live paycheck-to-paycheck for much of your life and you have no interest in building the kind of wealth that will help you become self-insured, a whole life policy may be worth looking into.
+Is your plan is to live paycheck-to-paycheck for much of your life?
+Do you have no interest in building the kind of wealth that will help you become self-insured?
+Then a whole life policy may be worth looking into.

-However, if you have a financial plan in place that is set to move you toward financial independence, and you expect to have a solid financial picture in twenty years or so, the more affordable term insurance policies will likely be a better choice for you.
+However, what if you have a financial plan in place?
+One that is set to move you toward financial independence?
+In addition, you expect to have a solid financial picture in twenty years or so.
+If so, the more affordable term insurance policies may be a better choice for you.

 Also, it’s important to remember that as you get older your expenses will likely decrease.
-Your house will eventually get paid off, and your kids will grow up and move out on their own.
+Your house will get paid off.
+The kids will grow up and move out on their own.

 As your expenses decrease, so your need for life insurance may also decrease.
 At the very least you could move into a policy with a lower benefit payout that has cheaper rates.

-Just be sure you are taking into account all of your family’s current and future needs as you make your life insurance decisions.
+Just be sure you are taking into account all of your family’s current and future needs.
+Do this as you make your life insurance decisions.

 Having adequate life insurance policies is a big deal.
-It’s important to work to be sure your family is protected and provided for from a financial standpoint should something unexpected happen.
+It’s important to work to be sure your family gets protected and provided for.
+You’ll want them to have enough money should something unexpected happen.

-Although the subject isn’t fun to talk about, getting sufficient life insurance coverage is an important part of any successful financial plan.
+The subject isn’t fun to talk about.
+However, getting sufficient life insurance coverage is an important part of a successful financial plan.

-If you want more information on obtaining life insurance, you can click the links above to each of the available companies, or you can meet in person with an insurance agent who specializes in life insurance policy issues.
+Do you want more information on obtaining life insurance?
+If so, click the links above to each of the available companies.
+Or you can meet in person with an insurance agent who specializes in life insurance policy issues.

-However, before you meet with an agent, be sure you are familiar with the different types of policies and companies available for life insurance benefits.
+However, before you meet with an agent, be sure you are familiar with the different types of policies.
+Research companies available for life insurance benefits.

-Since not all insurance companies are the same, you may even want to meet with more than one insurance agent before you make a decision on the type of policy and the benefit amount you decide on.
+Since not all insurance companies are the same, you may want to meet with more than one insurance agent.
+Do this before you make a decision on the type of policy and the benefit amount you decide on.

-A certified financial planner may also be able to help you decide more about what types of life insurance terms and policy amounts you need.
+A certified financial planner may also be able to help you.
+They can help you decide more about what types of life insurance terms and policy amounts you need.

 Have you ever thought about or made a life insurance policy?
 Are you working toward being self-insured?